Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 This will also help you reduce the data you consume: according to recent studies, ad content is accountable for between 18 to 79% of transferred mobile data.
 That’s especially true if you navigate through a lot of news websites.

-And last but not least, watch out for where you tap over your screen, be careful not to end up clicking by mistake where you didn’t want in the first place.
+And last but not least, watch out for where you tap your screen, be careful not to end up clicking by mistake where you didn’t want in the first place.
 Ads can be placed close to legit content and you can accidentally end up clicking on them.

 It’s much harder to spot a phishing page on your mobile phone than on your PC or laptop.